Property Investment · Last updated 2 June 2026

 What the July 2026 Treaty Changes for Commercial Buyers

-The border agreement matters commercially for one specific reason: transport and logistics operations that previously needed Gibraltar addresses can now operate seamlessly from the Spanish side.
+The border agreement matters commercially for one specific reason: transport and logistics operations that previously needed Gibraltar addresses can now operate from the Spanish side with far less friction.
 For a logistics unit or services company, a La Linea warehouse or office serves the Gibraltar market just as effectively post-treaty, at a fraction of the cost.

 The Bottom Line

 Commercial property in La Linea is priced to reflect a market that has historically been underserved.
 The July 2026 treaty is shifting that calculation, and prices are likely to move as demand from Gibraltar-adjacent businesses increases.
-For investors looking at commercial yields of 7 to 9% in an area with improving fundamentals, this is worth a serious look now rather than after prices have moved.
+For investors looking at commercial space in an area with improving fundamentals, portal listings on Idealista and Fotocasa are the right place to start, alongside direct conversations with agents including Inmobiliaria del Estrecho, Look & Find or Don Piso who cover this market on the ground.

 Frequently Asked Questions